What is CO poisoning?

 What to do if you suspect CO poisoning

 To find engineers who are qualified to investigate the presence of fumes, you can visit our Check a Business page.
-Enter your postcode and select either Domestic or Commercial Appliances and press ‘Find’.
+Enter your postcode and select Domestic and press ‘Find’.
 Under the ‘Select appliance type’ tab chose ‘Fumes Investigation’.
 Remember to click ‘Find’ again to see the updated results.

 The warning signs of a CO leak

 Any of the following could be a sign of CO in your home:

 Faulty appliances in your home can lead to CO poisoning.
 Get your gas appliances checked regularly to avoid this.